 It is the only furniture I ever remember her having.
 My older brothers may remember some previous to this.
 Mom had the king size bed, night stand and two dressers.

-The dresser with mirror in the far lower left corner is mine now and the tall dresser in the far lower right corner is now my guy's.
+The dresser with mirror in the far lower left corner and the tall dresser in the far lower right corner is mine now.

 Click on the image to enlarge.
 It says: